Icenium/color-schemes/README.md

 In Icenium Graphite, you can personalize your code editor with custom color schemes.

-# How to import a color scheme
+## How to import a color scheme in Icenium Graphite

 1. Download the color scheme.<br/>Make sure to preserve the file format.
 Icenium Graphite accepts color schemes in the `iceScheme` file format only.
 1. Run Icenium Graphite.